Dennis Morris is the Forrest Gump of British pop culture.

 VICE: Hi Dennis.
 In 1978, you went on holiday to Jamaica with Richard Branson and John Lydon, just after he'd broken up the Sex Pistols.
 Was that a sitcom in the making?

 DM: That was such a great great vibe.
 We landed at Kingston Airport and this group of rastas saw John and said: "Johnny Rotten, mon!
 God Save The Queen, mon!", and I knew it was going to be a great time.

 Why were you there?

 Virgin Records decided to get involved in reggae and they wanted me to go out there with Richard.
 So I then turned to them in the meeting and said: "Why don't we take John?
 He's a big reggae fan.
 And he just left the Pistols…" So the three of us went out there.

 So you were you there shopping for new artists?

-Partly as a result of that trip, when you got back to England, your friend Johnny went full-bore into his new thing: Public Image Limited, climaxing in its debut show on Christmas Day at the Rainbow Theater.
+Partly as a result of that trip, when you got back to England, your mate Johnny went full-bore into his new thing: Public Image Limited, climaxing in their debut show on Christmas Day, at the Rainbow Theatre.
 You were producing the show.
 What was the weight of expectation like?

-Is it true that your career counselor at school told you that there was "no such thing" as a black photographer?
+Is it true that your careers officer at school told you that there was "no such thing" as a black photographer?

-The counselor asked me, "What do you want to do?" and I said I wanna be a photographer.
-And the counselor said, "Don't be stupid boy, there's no such thing as a black photographer."
+They asked me what do you want to do and I said I wanna be a photographer.
+And they said, "Don't be stupid boy, there's no such thing as a black photographer."
 So I started listing black photographers who'd inspired me.
-And the counselor said, "Do you wanna be like a wedding photographer?"
+And they said, "Do you wanna be like a wedding photographer?"
 I said, "No, I don't wanna do weddings.
 I wanna be a photographer."
 It was a kinda struggle for me.
 I wasn't getting anywhere for a while and that's when the family starts putting on pressure to get a proper job.